-Note: You can even use free version of Microsoft Excel online.
+Note: You can even use a free version of Microsoft Excel online.

-There is no better way to solve a crime than catching the criminal red handed, right?
+There is no better way to solve a crime than catching the criminals red-handed, right?
 We testers need evidence to raise a defect.
 Also, the more information we provide to prove the point, the better.
 What could be better proof than a screenshot!

-A tool that will help us capture the screen in a high definition, yet memory efficient image is a huge plus.
+A tool that will help us capture the screen in a high definition, yet the memory-efficient image is a huge plus.
 If this tool even lets us mark and highlight the defect – even better.